-The RAeC is still the UK representative on the FAI the world air sports federation, albeit pilot licences and ratings have been issued by the Civil Aviation Authority since 1972.
+The RAeC, formed in 1901 and granted a Royal prefix in 1910, is still the UK representative on the FAI the world air sports federation, albeit pilot licences and ratings have been issued by the Civil Aviation Authority since 1972.

-History has come full circle with the successful nomination by the RAeC to the FAI for the award of the 2018 Phoenix Diploma for the replica Waterbird.
+History came full circle with successful nomination of the replica Waterbird by the RAeC to the FAI for award of the 2018 Phoenix Diploma.

 ‘Letter from Capt.
 E. W. Wakefield, of 21 February 1912, with regard to Hydro-aeroplane Certificates, was read.
-It was unanimously resolved to grant provisional Certificates in respect of tests carried out on hydro-aeroplanes, such certificates to be subject to confirmation by the FAI, the tests being the same as those required for the present Aviators’ Certificates, subject to modification regarding the alighting on water.’ – Minutes of Executive Committee of the RAeC, 27 February 1912.
+It was unanimously resolved [taking the opposite view to France] to grant provisional Certificates in respect of tests carried out on hydro-aeroplanes, such certificates to be subject to confirmation by the FAI, the tests being the same as those required for the present Aviators’ Certificates, subject to modification regarding the alighting on water.’ – Minutes of Executive Committee meeting of the RAeC, 27 February 1912.

-‘At the FAI Conference held in Paris on 15 and 16 March 1912, the suggestion of the RAeC that Aviators’ Certificates should be issued in respect of flights made on hydro-aeroplanes under the existing rules was adopted, pending special regulations to be approved at the Vienna Conference in June.’ – Minutes of Executive Committee of the RAeC, 19 March 1912.
+‘At the FAI Conference held in Paris on 15 and 16 March 1912, the suggestion of the RAeC that aviators’ certificates should be issued in respect of flights made on hydro-aeroplanes under the existing rules was adopted, pending special regulations to be approved at the Vienna Conference in June next.’ – Minutes of Executive Committee meeting of the RAeC, 19 March 1912.

-An illustration of the above requirements can be seen in the documents of Donald Macaskie.
-Macaskie’s log book of civilian flying includes details of his tests accomplished at Windermere 4-22 September 1915, whilst flying Waterhen, the successor to Waterbird.
-The extract from his Aviator’s Certificate below, issued on 24 September 1915 No. 1788, carries at top left the diagonal handwritten endorsement of Hydro-aeroplane, meaning he was only licensed to alight on water.
+An illustration of the above conditions can be seen in the documents of Donald Macaskie.
+Macaskie’s log book of civilian flying – extract at the foot of this page – records that he flew in the entire Windermere fleet, as it then was, of Waterhen, Seabird, the Lakes Monoplane and a Blériot.
+His tests were accomplished on Waterhen 4-22 September 1915.
+The extract from his Aviator’s Certificate No. 1788 at the foot of this page, issued on 24 September, carries at top left the diagonal handwritten endorsement of ‘Hydro-aeroplane’, meaning he was only licensed to alight on water.
+His index card at the RAeC was therefore headed ‘Hydro-aeroplane’.
 He transferred to the Royal Flying Corps and so would need to re-take his tests on land.
 He did so at RFC Dover aerodrome, as part of his RFC pilot training.
-By this stage of World War One, the military were conducting flying tests as well as the RAeC.
-The summary in his log book of military flying below shows that on 22 February 1916 he was awarded what he called a ‘Super Ticket’, as it converted his Certificate so as to qualify him for both water and land.
+By this stage of World War One, the military was conducting flying tests as well as the RAeC.
+The summary in his log book of military flying at the foot of this page, shows that on 22 February 1916 he was awarded what he called a ‘Super Ticket’, as it converted his Certificate so as to qualify him for both water and land.

 ‘Waterbird provided the vital springboard to establishing a twin centre of technical innovation and flying expertise.’ – Navy Wings

-‘Bristol school or Wakefield hydro-aeroplane school to train those pilots that cannot be received at Eastchurch at present.’ – Paper entitled ‘The Development of Naval Aeroplanes and Airships’ by Rear-Admiral (later Admiral Sir) Ernest Troubridge dated 23 January 1912.
+The Admiralty took an early interest in training pilots at Windermere.
+‘Bristol school or Wakefield hydro-aeroplane school to train those pilots that cannot be received at Eastchurch at present.’ – Recommendation in a Paper entitled ‘The Development of Naval Aeroplanes and Airships’ dated 23 January 1912, by Rear Admiral (later Admiral Sir) Ernest Troubridge, Chief of Staff of the Admiralty.

-The first full British Aviator’s Certificate with the RAeC tests taken on a hydro-aeroplane was achieved at Windermere by 2nd Lieutenant John Trotter on 12 November 1912.
-Trotter was granted Aviator’s Certificate Number 360; which, being before introduction of the Regulations following the above Paris Conference, entitled him to carry out both water and land flights.
-The official RAeC observers for the tests were Reverend Sidney Swann and Major Robert Brocklehurst.
+The first full UK Aviator’s Certificate with the RAeC tests taken on a hydro-aeroplane was achieved at Windermere by 2nd Lieutenant John Trotter on 12 November 1912.
+That is, Trotter’s Aviator’s Certificate No. 360 was issued before introduction of the Regulations following the January 1913 Paris Conference, so entitling him to carry out both water and land flights.
+Note therefore that his index card is not endorsed ‘Hydro-aeroplane’.
+The official RAeC observers for his tests were Reverend Sidney Swann, a founder member of the Aero Club, and Major Robert Brocklehurst.
 Swann, like Wakefield and Oscar Gnosspelius, was inspired by having attended the Blackpool Aviation Meeting in 1909, and carried out experiments at Aintree racecourse, Liverpool and at Crosby Ravensworth, near Shap.
-Brocklehurst also carried out experiments at Eastchurch and Windermere.
+Brocklehurst carried out experiments at Eastchurch and Windermere.

 The cost of tuition was £75 until the Certificate was obtained.
 For Officers, it was discounted to £52 and 10 shillings upon signing an agreement, and £17 and 10 shillings on finishing tests.
 Extra practice was £9 for the first hour and £6 thereafter.

-In May 1916 training at Cockshott and Hill of Oaks became Royal Naval Air Service Unit Hill of Oaks.
+In May 1916, training at Cockshott and Hill of Oaks became Royal Naval Air Service Unit Hill of Oaks.
 Large numbers of probationary Flight Sub-Lieutenants were sent to Windermere for basic instruction, most of whom had already qualified on landplanes.
-They were on the books of HMS President II (an accounting base at Crystal Place, London), having already undertaken a five-week course there in drill, navigation, theory of flight, aero-engines and signalling.
+They were on the books of HMS President II (an accounting base at Crystal Palace, London), having already undertaken a 5-week course there in drill, navigation, theory of flight, aero-engines and signalling.

-In June 1916, the headquarters of the RNAS at Windermere moved from Cockshott to Hill of Oaks, and, with the departure of civilian instructors, the name was changed to RNAS Windermere.
+In June, the headquarters of the RNAS at Windermere moved from Cockshott to Hill of Oaks, and, with the departure of civilian instructors, the name was changed to Royal Naval Air Station Windermere.
+Please see the photograph at the top of this page. – Note the White Ensign flying.
 RNAS Windermere continued operations until the end of June 1917.

 21/08/1914 Petchell Murray No. 881.
 Joined RNAS, Flt Sub-Lt.
 Killed in accident at Central Flying School, Upavon 04/11/1914.